Radiation Protection & Safety

 Designed for Safe Operations

 The Swedish Radiation Protection Authority and the Environmental Court, who issue the permits needed to build and operate the ESS, will assess whether ESS can be operated safety.
-The Radiation Protection Authority will license the ESS in stages, and will thereafter continuously monitor safety at ESS.
+The Radiation Protection Authority will license the ESS in stages, and will thereafter continuously monitor safety at the facility.

 The fundamental safety principle of ESS is passive safety, with the radiation produced in the target station contained within three confinement barriers.
 The design is such that when the accelerator stops, the production of neutrons will also stop.
 Residual heat can be removed from the tungsten target through passive cooling, so no active cooling system is required.